Best Colleges for History Majors

 Interested in pursuing your undergrad in history?
 This article will cover the best colleges for history majors in the US.

-History has proven itself to be a popular major for many undergraduate students, and for a good reason.
-It’s an excellent precursor for graduate studies in law, politics, and other social sciences and an exciting and thought-provoking major for history lovers.
+History has proven itself to be a popular major for many undergraduate students and for a good reason.
+History can include comprehensive studies on people and culture and also using skills such as writing and data analysis.
+It’s an excellent precursor for graduate studies in law, politics, and even arts like music, making it an exciting and thought-provoking major.

 If you’re passionate about history and want to pursue it in your undergraduate journey, know that some schools are a better choice than others.
 Here’s a breakdown of the best colleges for history majors, in no particular order.